JestonBlu/Pi-Cluster/README.md

 ```

 **NOTE**: This is where I started running into problems.
-I was able to assign a static ip address to the pi from the command line, but i was not able to get it o work on boot.
+I was able to assign a static ip address to the pi from the command line, but i was not able to get it to work on boot.
 There were several guides online that showed how to set up a profile using netctl, but it only seemed to work on wireless.
 When I went to enable dhcpd systemctl would fail because it was trying to start the service before eth0 had an ip assigned.
 I got around this by putting the shell commands in a bash script and enabling it to run on boot.
 See below.
 I started the script with my intials so I could easily find it later.

 * Create the file /usr/bin/jeb-start-dhcpd.sh